 Doing more than one thing at a time seems productive.
 It hurts your productivity because you waste time on refocusing.
 This is why I am a huge fan of batching your time – spend 2-3 hours focused on one task i.e. blog writing or cleaning house.

 8. Be well stocked.

-Keep your workplace well-stocked of the supplies you need.
-Keep your pantry stocked for quick meals.
+Make sure you have all the things you need such as snacks and quick lunches.
 My tip here is to plan your week ahead on the weekends from what needs to get done right down to your meals every day and then check to see if you have everything or you need to run to the store.